 Since the number of policies and claims associated with extended TNC coverage under personal automobile policies is small, the adequacy of the Period 1 coverage minimums were evaluated using industry data for all personal automobile insurance policies.
-This analysis indicated that 94.4% of claims for bodily injury were for \$50,000 or less, on a per person basis; 99.8% of claims for property damage were for \$30,000, or less on a per occurrence basis.
+This analysis indicated that 93.7% of claims for bodily injury were for \$50,000 or less, on a per person basis; 99.8% of claims for property damage were for \$30,000, or less on a per occurrence basis.

-Based upon the reported information, it appears that current minimum liability requirements cover the vast majority of TNC claims and the Division does not recommend changes to the existing requirements at this time.
+Based upon the reported information, it appears that current minimum liability requirements cover the vast majority of TNC claims and the Division does not have changes to recommend to existing requirements at this time.